-However, if the estimated cost for a given project is more than $120, I'll likely ask you to break up the amount due into at least two payments.
-The first will be an advance of $50 or 20% of the total estimated cost (whichever is higher) as a show of good faith on your part that you're committed to seriously hiring me for your project.
-As such, I will not begin transcribing your work until I have received the advance.
+If the estimated cost for a given project is more than $120, I'll likely ask you to break up the amount due into at least two payments.
+The first will be an advance of $50 or 20% of the total estimated cost (whichever is higher) as a show of good faith on your part.
+As such, I will not begin editing your work until I have received the advance.

-After that, the rest of the total estimated cost is typically either due in full after I've completed the project or broken into two more equal payments: one to be made when I'm halfway through the project and the other to be made when I've completed the entire project.
+After that, the rest of the project cost is either due in full after I've completed the project or broken into two more equal payments: one to be made when I'm halfway through the project and the other to be made when I'm done with the whole job.

 Regardless of how payments are made, I will always either provide you with a receipt to acknowledge an advance or send you an invoice to reflect the outstanding amount that is due immediately.Can we talk over the phone?

-While I'll be the first to admit that it's very rare for a client to want to talk over the phone, if you wish to speak in real time in order to address any concerns or go over the feedback that I've provided regarding your work, I am available to speak either over the phone or via a Skype call.
-Such a meeting is not covered under the basic charge for my copyediting or proofreading services though.
+While I'll be the first to admit that it's very rare for a client to want to talk over the phone, if you wish to speak in real time to address any concerns or go over the feedback that I've provided regarding your work, I am available to speak either over the phone or via a Skype call.
+Such a meeting is not covered under the basic charge for my editing services though.
 Phone calls cost $45 for the first thirty minutes and then $8 for each additional chunk of ten minutes.Can we meet in person?

-It's very rare for a client to want to meet in person in order to discuss the work that I've done either in a copyediting or proofreading capacity, but if you'd like to do so, then I am willing.
-I'm available to meet people who are located in Los Angeles County, Orange County, and the Inland Empire.
-While I can travel to some extent for the meeting, I'd prefer to get together in either Downtown Los Angeles or the city of Orange.
+It's very rare for a client to want to meet in person to discuss editing work that I've done, but I am available to meet people located in Los Angeles County, Orange County, or the Inland Empire.
+My preference is to get together in either Downtown Los Angeles or the city of Orange.